Power cuts or what??!!! Have a UPS

 Before buying a UPS, there are a few things you must consider.
 The amount of power you require to use, the amount of time you want the equipment to operate in the event of power cut and lastly, the type of items you need to protect.

 Other things to consider when looking at a UPS, is the type of equipment you want to connect to it and what the equipment has inside it.
-If you have a heating system with electric pumps etc. these like to see a nice clean Sine Wave of power.
+An example would be your heating system with electric pumps etc. These like to see a nice clean Sine Wave of power (the shape of the supply power you get from the power company).
 Budget UPSs tend to generate a rather crude rough output and can stress induction motor pumps, making them sad and unhappy.
-The power rating of a UPS is normally stated in Watts and VA, example being 1000 Watts, 650VA.
+The power rating of a UPS is normally stated in Watts and VA, example being 1000 Watts – 650VA.
 Now Volts x Amps should equal Watts, but due to the reactive element of the equipment connected, there is a sort of loss.
 Don’t worry, take the lower figure.
 I can help with all of the above in guiding you to what you need.
 Just give me a shout.
 Or phone call if easier.

-Whilst scribbling, the other thing that you may be well minded to have fitted to your consumer unit, is a set of over voltage safety fuses.
-These will help protect your household from mains surges, lightning and incorrect voltages when the electric company’s engineer incorrectly reconnects your supply after a good lunch.
+Whilst scribbling, you may be well minded to have fitted to your consumer unit, module with over voltage / current safety fuses (ICP, interruptor de control de potencia).
+These will help protect your household from mains surges, lightning and incorrect voltages when the electric company.
+It is also worth checking the integrity of your property’s Earth.
+Any electrician should be able to catty out an Earth Impedance Test which will determine the presence and quality of your safety Earth.
 Again, give me a call and I can advise.
 Stay safe.
-Seth, Zeta Services, working hard.…for you.